flipcamp/GHbook/gosden.md

 - [Finale NotePad](http://www.finalemusic.com/products/finale-notepad/)
 - [MuseScore](http://musescore.org/)
 - [Noteflight](http://www.noteflight.com/login) (This is a web-based music notation program.
 Although the basic version is free, there is a premium version, called [Crescendo](http://www.noteflight.com/info#/individual), that costs $7.95/mo. or $49/yr.
 Educational packages are also available.)

+### Free Audio Editing Software ###

+Like music notation software, audio editing software can cost a small fortune ... but it doesn't have to.
+Audacity is a free audio editor that performs many of the basic functions available in professional editing programs.
+It's a convenient way for you (and your students!) to edit sound files for presentations, assignments, and class projects.
+(Crystal Peebles discusses her use of Audacity-based activities to help students improve their aural analysis skills [here](peebles.html).)

 ### Variations Audio Timeliner ###